Machu Picchu, part of our Cusco, Sacred Valley and Rainbow Mountain tour

 Maras Salt Mines

 Workers channel an underground stream into various salt ponds.
-There are around 5,000 separate salt ponds, albeit not all of them are in working use simultaneously.
-The local community has to work hard and cooperatively to maintain the balance between salt and sweet water, evaporation, and keeping the pond walls in good order.
+There are around 5,000 separate salt ponds, though not all are in use at once.
+The local community has to work hard and cooperatively to maintain the balance between salt and sweet water, to control evaporation, and to keep the pond walls in good order.

-The intense Andean sun evaporates the water to leave the highly-prized salt.
+The intense Andean sun evaporates the water, leaving the highly prized salt.
 Some salt is white, some red and some brown, and you can find Maras salt for sale in the area.

 Social Project